stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

   - Error handling with detailed logging
   - Robust attribute access for both dictionary and object responses
   - Modular code structure with focused helper functions
+  - Pagination support for efficient batch processing
+  - Full database processing with the `--all` option

 - **Wikipedia Integration**